WBWC

-WBWC (88.3 FM) - branded 88.3 FM The Sting - is a non-commercial educational college/alternative rock radio station licensed to Berea, Ohio, serving western parts of Greater Cleveland.
-Owned by Baldwin Wallace University, the station is operated by both faculty and students.
+WBWC (88.3 FM) - branded 88.3 FM The Sting - is a non-commercial educational college/alternative rock radio station licensed in Berea, Ohio, serving western parts of Greater Cleveland.
+Owned by Baldwin Wallace University, the station is operated mainly by students with faculty advisors present.
 The WBWC studios are located at Loomis Hall on the Baldwin Wallace campus in Berea, while the station transmitter resides in North Olmsted.